About University of Brighton

 - a flight simulator, wind turbines, and biodiesel research and development labs

-- a podiatric hospital where students can put theory into practice by treating NHS patients
+- a podiatric hospital where students treat NHS patients

 - more than 20 laboratories including a clinical skills lab where pharmacy students can work in a real-world environment

 - BASES-accredited facilities including a biomechanics lab and hypoxic chambers

 - letterpresses, industrial textile looms, music studios and design archives